mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 `LedWhite`

-undetected_color：colors  which are not detected，same available values as detected_color.
+undetected_color: colors  which are not detected, same available values as detected_color.

-level：set the brightness level; an integer between 0 and 15; the larger the brighter.
+level: set the brightness level; an integer between 0 and 15; the larger the brighter.

 ## Restore Default Settings